So, you have confirmed that you have a rat in your house!

 On the subject of the kitchen, always ensure that food is stored correctly in thick plastic or glass containers to keep food sources to a minimum.

 Also – be careful when storing pet food!
-Pet food temps rats into your home, especially food that is left out for your pet to eat.
+Pet food temps rats into your home, especially food left out for your pet to eat.
 Rats have a very keen sense of smell and will smell the food through walls!

 Seal Your Home

 You don’t have to kill rats to get rid of them.
-You can simply make it difficult to get into your home.
+You can make it difficult to get into your home.

 Seal these holes to reduce the risk of more rats finding a way into your home.